aquaspy/AquaStar/KEYBINDING.md

 }
 ```

+NOTE : there is also a swfLog mode (as of 1.5 version).
+Dont worry about it unless you want to log every swf the game uses.
+Intended for Devs.

 You dont need to put all parameters (after 1.2.1). so you could for example change only a single value you dont like.
 The following is an example of the aquastar.json file, with only one change, which is the design notes keybind, from the original to Ctrl D.

 ```